-- Ensure employment and financial support services are easy to understand and accessible to all. - Ensure groups at risk of disadvantage in economic and health outcomes are prioritised in Social Value commitments and in Work & Skills Agreements with developers e.g. SEND, care experienced, long term out-of-work. - Effectively use data to target additional support in areas where unemployment rates (universal credit claimants) are higher than the Stockport average. - Evaluate the health inequality impact of programmes to ascertain whether new and current initiatives deliver better outcomes for individuals and families. - Local employers across the range of sectors and sizes, to work towards the principles of the Greater Manchester Good Employment Charter.
+- The Council and partners should: - o Ensure employment and financial support services are easy to understand and accessible to all. - o Ensure groups at risk of disadvantage in economic and health outcomes are prioritised in Social Value commitments and in Work & Skills Agreements with developers e.g. SEND, care experienced, long term out-of-work. - o Effectively use data to target additional support in areas where unemployment rates (universal credit claimants) are higher than the Stockport average. - o Evaluate the health inequality impact of programmes to ascertain whether new and current initiatives deliver better outcomes for individuals and families. - o Local employers across the range of sectors and sizes, to work towards the principles of the Greater Manchester Good Employment Charter.